On this page:

 The axle counting and Bridge Card systems together provide the Whitchurch Bridge Company with valuable management and internal control information including financial audit trails from the number of vehicle crossings to Toll receipts - by Bridge Card and by cash - and to cash banked.

-There is a statutory weight limit of 7.5 tonnes mgw on the Bridge.
-This is widely signed by the local Highways authority on the approaches to the Bridge, but notwithstanding this signage overweight vehicles travelling southwards sometimes arrive at the Toll Booth.
+There is an environmental weight limit of 7.5 tonnes mgw on the Bridge (as there is in Whitchurch-on-Thames).
+Drivers of vehicles which contravene this weight limit are liable to prosecution.
 Toll collectors are instructed to refuse such vehicles permission to cross, and to contact the Police to resolve any traffic congestion issues and assist in turning long vehicles.
-This usually involves the vehicle reversing back up the B471, through Whitchurch-on-Thames, causing further traffic delays.

 The local road network is unsuitable for heavy vehicles, with narrow roads and one-way sections in both Whitchurch and Pangbourne.
 The low (11ft headroom) railway bridge in Pangbourne normally prevents heavy vehicles from approaching the Bridge from the south.